ciprofloxacin hydrochloride tablets

 - probenecid, a medicine used to treat gout

-- omeprazole, a medicine used to treat ulcers and other conditions where the stomach produces too much acid
+- omeprazole, a medicine used to treat stomach ulcers and other conditions where the stomach produces too much acid

 - sevelamer, a medicine used to treat high blood levels of phosphorus in patients with kidney disease who are on dialysis